-We are part of the Foundation stage unit that is the first stage of learning at Humberston Cloverfields Academy.
-Our custom-built unit was opened in November 2020, comprising of children in Nursery and Reception.
-Our team are experienced teachers and Early Years Practitioners.
-We offer children a safe caring environment, where they are able to progress socially and emotionally, and we nurture a life-long love of learning.
+The Nursery forms part of Early Years unit and is the first stage of learning at Humberston Cloverfields Academy.
+Our open plan and purpose-built unit was opened in November 2020 and was designed to be an inviting and exciting place for children to start their education at Cloverfields.
+Our Early Years team are passionate and dedicated teachers and Early Years Practitioners who are committed to giving children the very best start in a safe caring environment, where they are able to progress socially and emotionally, and develop a life-long love of learning.

 Sessions, times and fees

 Every child is entitled to the 15 hours per week Free Early Education funding provided by the government from the term after their third birthday.
-Some families may be eligible for 30 hours Free Early Education funding which equates to a full week at nursery.
-Information for you to ascertain your eligibility online is available within this welcome pack.
-It is strongly advised that parents should undertake this eligibility check as soon as possible to access funding within specific dates and inform us at Nursery immediately.
-If your child is only entitled to the 15 hours, you may pay for additional sessions.
+Some families may be eligible for 30 hours Free Early Education funding, which equates to a full week at nursery.
+Information for you to ascertain your eligibility online is available at - https://www.gov.uk/help-with-childcare-costs/free-childcare-and-education-for-2-to-4-year-olds.

-We are open Monday – Friday, term time only.
+The school Nursery is open Monday – Friday, term time.